ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

    * **Base DN:** `dc=ldap,dc=<your eID>,dc=cis527,dc=cs,dc=ksu,dc=edu` (example: `dc=ldap,dc=russfeld,dc=cis527,dc=cs,dc=ksu,dc=edu`)
    * **Passwords:** Use `cis527_linux` for all passwords
    * You **DO NOT** have to perform the other steps in the guide to configure TLS at this point
-3. Install phpLDAPadmin.
-See the video in this module for detailed instructions on how to install and configure phpLDAPadmin.
+3. Install LDAP Account Manager (LAM).
+See the video in this module for detailed instructions on how to install and configure LDAP Account Manager.
 4. Add a User Account to your OpenLDAP Directory
    * Follow the instructions in the guide below to create `ou`s for `users`, `groups`, and create an `admin` group as well.
    * Use your own eID for the username, and `cis527_linux` as the password.